Everything you need to know

 Randomizes the order of images each time a slideshow starts.

-When enabled, Memoir recursively loads images from all sub-folders when using Local Folder or cloud sources.
+When enabled, Memoir recursively loads images from all sub-folders when using local folder, drag-and-drop, or cloud sources.

 Keeps your screen on while the slideshow is running using the browser's Wake Lock API.
 May not be supported on all browsers.